-Radio, Stage & Screen Writer
+Radio, Stage and Screen Writer

-Considered the “poet laureate of radio,” Norman Corwin was a writer, producer, teacher, and long-time friend and colleague of Carl Sandburg.
+Considered the “poet laureate of radio,” Norman Corwin was a writer, producer, teacher, and longtime friend and colleague of Carl Sandburg.
 Corwin was inducted into the Radio Hall of Fame in 1993.
 In the film, Corwin provides personal and professional perspectives on Sandburg and his impact on the 20th century.

 Rodney O. Davis, Ph.D.